bauwenst/MoDeST/README.md

 ```
 data/              ---> Datasets hosted specifically by MoDeST on GitHub.
 Will NOT be downloaded when you install the package.
 src/modest/        ---> All source code for the Python package that will be installed in your interpreter.
-    datasets/      ---> Per-language definitions of the classes users will interact with.
+    languages/     ---> Per-language definitions of the classes users will interact with.
-    downloaders/   ---> Support code for pulling in remote data.
+    datasets/      ---> Support code for pulling in and reading remote data.
-    formats/       ---> Support code for interpreting file formats by specific authors/organisations.
+    formats/       ---> Support code for turning tag formats into objects.
+(Tag formats are independent of how the tags are stored.)
     interfaces/    ---> Declarations of the interfaces users will interact with.
 ```

-Currently, every language has its own file under `datasets/`.
+Currently, every language has its own file under `languages/`.
 The assumption is that the datasets pertaining to one language are sufficiently encapsulated that this will not clutter the imports from such a file.
-If this turns out to become a problem later on, in the future we might go from `datasets/{language}.py` to instead `datasets/{language}/{dataset}.py` to ensure that autocompletion for the last `.` of the `import` suggests exactly the list of available datasets for that language.
+There are two arguments in favour of going from `languages/{language}.py` to instead `languages/{language}/{dataset}.py`:
+1. Autocompletion for the last `.` of the `import` suggests exactly the list of available datasets for that language;
+2. You do not have to have all the packages installed required to download/build all the datasets for a language if you only need one.
+(However, realistically, since MoDeST is for final datasets rather than making datasets, the code for pulling them should not be that complicated.)